You will need roughly 5 minutes to read this article.

 Here’s an example using Java in a Dockerfile:

-# phase one, labeled as build-stage # first stage does the building FROM maven:3 as build-stage COPY src /usr/src/app/src COPY pom.xml /usr/src/app RUN mvn -f /usr/src/app/pom.xml clean package # phase two, which uses the java binary produced above FROM org/app:alpine COPY --from=BUILD /usr/src/app/target/binary.war /opt/org/app/path/deployments/binary.war
+# phase one, labeled as build-stage # first stage does the building FROM maven:3 as build-stage COPY src /usr/src/app/src COPY pom.xml /usr/src/app RUN mvn -f /usr/src/app/pom.xml clean package # phase two, which uses the java binary produced above FROM org/app:alpine COPY --from=build-stage /usr/src/app/target/binary.war /opt/org/app/path/deployments/binary.war

 Notice that the second